-It's call the gut - brain - axis or GBA.
+It's called the gut-brain - axis or GBA.

 The primary communication hub is the vagus nerve.

-The key there is that bacteria can escape out into the body and brain which creates an immune response when finally detected.
+The key here is that bacteria can escape out into the body and brain which creates an immune response when finally detected.

 Let's now go to the interesting parts for anxiety.

-Let's start with basic mechanics of mental processing:
+Let's start with the basic mechanics of mental processing:

-Cryan's research shows that when bred in sterile conditions, germ-free mice lacking in intestinal microbes also lack an ability to recognize other mice with whom they interact.
+Cryan's research shows that when bred in sterile conditions, germ-free mice lacking in intestinal microbes also lack the ability to recognize other mice with whom they interact.